nuuuwan/news_lk3_data/README.md

 *2024-07-16 12:07:00* · [`adaderanalk`](https://www.adaderana.lk/news/100551/cabinet-approves-amended-water-tariff-policy-and-formula) · `en`

 The Cabinet of Ministers has granted approval to implement the amended water tariff policy and the water tariff formula starting from 2025.

+The new tariff policy and formula of the National Water Supply and Drainage Board were discussed at the Cabinet Meeting conducted on 08-04-2024.

+It was ordered to forward the new tariff policy and formula, including the required amendments, after discussions with all relevant parties.

+The proposal was presented by the Minister of Water Supply and Estate Infrastructure Development.

 ◼️